Everything you need to know about designing a blue kitchen

 Because there are so many different tones and shades, blue can look good on almost every feature in your kitchen.

-- Blue kitchen cabinets: Bright blue cabinets will instantly add a wow-factor to your kitchen, while a more neutral shade, such as pale blue or navy, has a subtler effect.
+Bright blue cabinets will instantly add a wow-factor to your kitchen, while a more neutral shade, such as pale blue or navy, has a subtler effect; instantly elevating your blue kitchen design to the ultimate in sophistication.

-On the opposite end of the spectrum, grey-blue tiles have a contemporary feel - choose a matt finish for an urban look, or stone-effect for a traditional kitchen.
+On the opposite end of the spectrum, grey-blue tiles have a contemporary feel – one of our favourite blue kitchen ideas is to either choose a matt finish for an urban look, or stone-effect for a traditional kitchen.

 If you have open shelving, show off blue crockery and ornaments – mixing and matching patterns can bring a bohemian feel, while displaying a uniform set can create a traditional effect.
 Powder blue appliances, such as a toaster, microwave or mixer, adds an instant retro vibe.